SHAKUNI – Little Known Facts

 Shakuni was a king of the Gandhara kingdom.
 He had ascended on the throne after the death of his father Subala.

 [Gandhara kingdom which includes modern days part of northern Pakistan and some parts of Afghanistan.
 Puskalavati, Taxila(Takshasila ), and Peshawar (Purushapura ) were cities in this Gandhara kingdom.
 It is believed that Gandharvas are a celestial being who can fly and are proficient in music.
 They are also often referred to as demigods.
-It is believed that these Gandharvas were an original inhabitant of Gandhara and because of their proficiency in India classical music the Indian classical basic note (Sa, Re, Ga, Ma, Pa, Da, Ni, Sa) Ga represents Gandhar].
+It is believed that these Gandharvas were an original inhabitant of Gandhara and because of their proficiency in Indian classical music – the Indian classical basic note (Sa, Re, Ga, Ma, Pa, Da, Ni, Sa) Ga represents Gandhar].

 Now coming back to the story.
 Bhishma had brought the proposal of Dhritarashtra for Gandhari( Shakuni’s sister).
 Since Dhritarashtra was born blind king Subala was not happy about it so Bhishma imprisoned king Subala and all his 100 sons including Shakuni.
 During their time in prison, they were given one grain of rice each in captivity as food.
-Knowing that they all are going to die, Subala gives all their food to his wittiest son Shakuni so that he can stay alive and take revenge on behalf of the.
+Knowing that they all are going to die, Subala gives all their food to his wittiest son Shakuni so that he can stay alive and take revenge on behalf of them.
 King Subala begged for mercy to free Shakuni but Bhishma was very well aware of Shakuni’s intention so he arranged marriage between Ghandhari and Dhritarashtra before setting Shakuni free.
 Now that his sister was legally wedded to kuru clan, Shakuni couldn’t hold a grudge on his nephews and niece so he had redirected all his hatred towards Pandavas and Bhisma.
 It is believed that Shakuni used the Thighbone of his dead father to make dice that enabled him to win every game of dice as Shakuni’s father’s soul enters the dice to make it roll to whatever number Shakuni wanted.
 Before dying King Subala stabbed Shakuni’s leg so that he doesn’t forget their revenge and also blessed him to be a great politician.

 Later Shakuni had a wife called Arshi.
 Queen Arshi was from Kosala kingdom and had Three sons together namely Uluka, Vrikaasur and Vriprachitti.